robenkleene/testing-presentation/testing-presentation.md

 ---

-> Reason #2 that composition facilitates testing is because it enables dependency injection.
+> Reason #2 that composition facilitates testing is because it allows dependency injection.

 ---

+# Summary

+* Functional programming clarifies a classes API, and reduces the testing surface area.
+* Composition makes individual components loadable separately, and faciliates dependency injection.
+* Dependency injection facilitates mocking a classes dependencies.

+---

 ## Case Study: WSJ's Barfly

-* Barfly, because our backend system is called Pubcrawl (it crawls publications)
+* Barfly, because our backend system is called Pubcrawl (it crawls publications).
-* Barfly is responsible for downloading all the content in the WSJ app
+* Barfly is responsible for downloading all the content in the WSJ app.

 ---

-## How to Structure Tests

-* Everything is functional that can be functional
-* Composed all of the things
-* Anything can be dependency injected into anything
-* How do I write my tests now?

----

 ## Basic Building Block

-* Copy test data into the test bundle as a build phase
+* Copy a `TestData` folder into the test bundle as a build phase.
-* Create a simple helper function to access the test data
+* Create a simple helper function to access the contents of the `TestData` folder.

----

-## Basic Building Block Example

 ``` swift
 extension XCTestCase {